jacobsvennevik/Weather/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A simple weather app created with python, the aim of the application is to be able to search for any city and get a weather report from this city.
-First the application finds the city's longtitude and latitude with href="https://geopy.readthedocs.io/en/stable/">GeoPy</a>.
-Then gets the weather data from href="https://openweathermap.org/">OpenWeatherMap</a>.
+First the application finds the city's longtitude and latitude with <a href="https://geopy.readthedocs.io/en/stable/">GeoPy</a>.
+Then gets the weather data from <a href="https://openweathermap.org/">OpenWeatherMap</a>.
 Lastly the app gives the weather report.